harv-jpg/Meridian-Software/README.md

-# Meridian — app starter
+# Setu — app starter

 This is the first real piece of the Meridian product: a working Next.js app with Supabase authentication (sign up, log in, log out, a protected